 During "The Evil Heart" they take out all of the goons with Blue Falcon (long story).
 Then a few minutes after all of the exciting stuff the island is blown up.
 The gang escape on Dynomutt and the villains escape on jetpacks and you see the island explode.
 The mooks were knocked out when this happened.
 They are implied to be dead.

-In the final episode, what happened to the not-Mystery Inc. kids who the gang replaced?
+In the final episode, It's not made clear what happened to the not-Mystery Inc. kids who the gang seem to have replaced in the new timeline.

 Notable because it was intentional.
 When Alice May was caught, she revealed that she was the daughter of the Creeper from the original series, and is trying to avenge him.
 In her flashback, it shows her as a young girl when the gang caught her father, when she is the same age as they are.
 It is revealed that the whole story is fabricated as she is employed by Mr. E. They expected the gang to realize the Fridge Logic in a few days.
 Ironically, they don't, and still refer to her as the Creeper's daughter when they see her again.
 It must have taken all Alice May had not to laugh at them there and then.